Summer Fellows Program FAQs

 May I also work another job, participate in a club, travel, etc. during the program?

 While there are some programs at Stanford that allow for part-time participation, the Stanford Summer Fellows Program is designed for students who can commit to all of the elements and will not have any competing commitments.
-We expect all participants to be fully committed to the program and to participate in all activities, which we anticipate will consume 40-45 hours per week.
+We expect all participants to be fully committed to the program and to participate in all summer activities, which we anticipate will consume 40-45 hours per week.
 Much of your schedule may not be flexible.
 Before submitting your application, student-athletes that have applied to receive summer aid through DAPER and/or have athletically-related summer commitments are encouraged to consult with Meredith Basil.

 Can I participate remotely in some or all of the activities?